oscerd/puppet-tomcat-module/README.md

 *  __War Version__: The version of the deploying war.
 This variable will be ignored if war versioned value is _no_
 *  __Deploy Path__: The location where the war must be placed (default is `/webapps/`)
 *  __Context__: The context of the package we are deploying.
 If _deploy path_ is different from `/webapps/` then the context will be considered, otherwise it will be skipped.
+*  __Symbolic link__: This variable defines if we want a symbolic link related to deploying war.
+Possible values _yes_ or _no_ (default is _no_).
+If _symbolic link_ is equal to yes, _deploy path_ is different from `/webapps/`, _war versioned_ is equal to yes and there is a defined _context_, the module will create a symbolic link called _war name_.war pointing to the deploying war.
+With this feature there will be no need to modify the xml file where the context is defined to change the war.
+You will only need to change the symbolic link and make it pointing to the new war.
 *  __External Conf__: This variable defines if the package we are deploying has an external configuration to install.
 Possible values _yes_ or _no_ (default is _no_)
 *  __External Dir__: The directory that contains the external configuration of the package.
 The module will search for this directory in `tomcat/files/` folder.
 If external_conf is equal to _no_, then this variable will be ignored.
 If external_conf is equal to _yes_ this variable must be specified.